gilolsen1/portfolio-website/README.md

 yet to find tile images to replace with my content.
 .js breakpoints file is all on line 2.
 Got an EsLint error popup from VS code when opened.

+DEPLOYMENT:
+github would not launch because code is not merged with master. netflify seemed to deploy properly (using correct branch) but is not rendering in browser.

 ##BREAKTHROUGHS

-reviewing transistions in css
+-reviewing transistions in css
-seems like breakpoints for responsive design is handled with it's own javascript file. did not tweak yet.
+-seems like breakpoints for responsive design is handled with it's own javascript file. did not tweak yet.
+-found javascript breakpoints in .main jss instead of .minimized version.
+-learned min.js is to collapse the data for computers to read and gain speed.
+-

 ## TIMELINE / (EFFICIENCY)